-So as you’re on the precipice of your next trade (and every trade), pause to ask yourself these seven things and yes, watching this free stock trading guide and using this free tool before EVERY trade will help your odds of success dramatically.
+So as you’re on the precipice of your next trade (and every trade), pause to ask yourself these seven things and yes, watching this stock trading guide and using this free tool before EVERY trade will help your odds of success dramatically.

 It might sound like a lot, but after a while, pre-trade planning will become an automatic part of your process.
-Over time, this practice can improve your performance and make you a better penny stock trader.
+Over time, this practice can improve your performance and help make you a better penny stock trader.